darius/cant/overview.md

 implementation to work.
 This is because Chez Scheme doesn't offer a way to make a hashtable keying on a mix of identity (`eq?`) hashing and a user-defined equality predicate.
-A mythical future production Squeam system needs to define its hashmaps primitively.)
+A mythical future production Cant system needs to define its hashmaps primitively.)

 A bag is a kind of mutable map whose values are all counts.
 (Maybe we should support negative values too, like Python's `Counter`?)
 For a